acrocat/EverLayout/docs/writing.md

 The constraints for each view are generated during the layout build based on key-value rules in the view model.

-The constraints are written as key-value pairs; The key denotes which attributes to constrain, and the value is a representation of the layout arguments to apply to each of these attributes.

 The constraint arguments can be written in comprehensive and shorthand formats.

+Shorthand constraints are written as key-value pairs; The key denotes which attributes to constrain, and the value is a representation of the layout arguments to apply to each of these attributes.
+The syntax for shorthand constraints may be difficult to read at first, but after becoming familiar with this approach, layout design will be a much quicker process.

 #### Comprehensive